janakbalar11/AddressBook/README.md

-# Description
+# Address Book Application

 This is a address book application that allows users to store contacts.
 You are able to add, search, browse, and delete contacts.

 ## Features:
-Add Contact: You can add a contact by clicking Add New, which will take you to a separate window where you can enter the contact's first name, last name, and number.
-Then you can click save to have the contact be saved to the list of contacts.
+Add Contact: Users can add new contacts to their address book by clicking the "Add New" button.
+This action opens a separate window where users can enter the contact's first name, last name, and phone number.
+Once the information is filled out, users can click the "Save" button to add the contact to their address book.

-Search: You can search for a contact by clicking Search, and then entering the contact's name into the search bar.
-Then you can click the search button to return all contacts that contain what you searched for.
+Search: Users can search for specific contacts by clicking the "Search" button.
+This action displays a search bar where users can enter the name of the contact they are looking for.
+After entering the search query, users can click the search button to retrieve all contacts that match the search criteria.
+The search results will be displayed, allowing users to quickly find the desired contact.

-Browse: You can also browse all your contacts by clicking on the browse button.
-You can further delete contacts by clicking on the contact, and then clicking delete
+Browse: The application provides a "Browse" button that allows users to view all the contacts in their address book.
+Clicking the "Browse" button displays a list of all contacts, including their names and phone numbers.
+Users can scroll through the list to find the desired contact.

+Delete: Users can delete a contact from their address book by selecting the contact from the list and clicking the "Delete" button.
+This action removes the selected contact permanently from the address book.